Baló concentric sclerosis: Treatment

 Methylprednisolone (C_{22}H_{30}O_{5}), a synthetic corticosteroid, is commonly used as a first-line treatment for acute episodes of Baló's concentric sclerosis due to its anti-inflammatory and immunosuppressive properties.

 Cyclophosphamide is an alkylating agent that suppresses the immune system, and has been used in aggressive or refractory cases of Baló's concentric sclerosis, sometimes in combination with other therapies.
 Rituximab is a monoclonal antibody targeting CD20-positive B cells (B cell markers) and has shown to benefit patients with features suggestive of antibody-mediated pathology.
-Another monoclonal antibody called Alemtuzumab targets CD52 and depletes a broad range of immune cells.
-The use of Alemtuzumab in Baló's concentric sclerosis has been reported in a case study indicating potential benefits, although some outcomes can vary.
-Ocrelizumab is similar to Rituximad in that it targets CD20-positive B cells and has demonstrated effectiveness in reducing lesion size and improving neurological function in cases of Baló's concentric sclerosis.
+Another monoclonal antibody called alemtuzumab targets CD52 and depletes a broad range of immune cells.
+The use of alemtuzumab in Baló's concentric sclerosis has been reported in a case study indicating potential benefits, although some outcomes can vary.
+Ocrelizumab is similar to rituximab in that it targets CD20-positive B cells and has demonstrated effectiveness in reducing lesion size and improving neurological function in cases of Baló's concentric sclerosis.